amitmse/in_Python_/Boosting/README.md

 		- Iterating: This process of calculating residuals, training a new tree, and updating predictions is repeated iteratively until the desired level of accuracy is achieved.

-	- Quality score or Similarity score for the Residuals:
- 		It's used to split.
-Info gain
-		For regressor = (sum of residuals squared) / (number of residuals + λ) λ  is a regularisation parameter
-		For classifier = (sum of residuals squared) / [ pr(1-pr) + λ ]
-					pr  is probability

-		Feature importance scores:
-    			- Gain: Average loss reduction gained when using a feature for splitting.
-    			- Cover: The number of times a feature is used to split data across trees weighted by training data points.
-    			- Weight: Total number of times a feature is used to split data across all trees.

 	- Loss Functions
 		- Logistic Loss: Commonly employed in binary classification problems.
 It calculates the likelihood of the predicted class, converting it to a probability with a sigmoid function.